 Solid Energy spokeswoman Vicki Blyth said staff would be told at meetings today, but she would not confirm or deny job losses.

 However, she said rumours of 40 redundancies at the company's Stockton Mine, also on the West Coast, may have been sparked by a contractor completing a job early, which could lead to job losses.

-Spring Creek is costing $5m a month and is still in the development phase with no mining, although it is ready to come on stream in six months.
+Spring Creek is costing $5m a month and is still in the development phase with no mining, though it is ready to come on stream in six months.

-West Coast Tasman MP Damien O'Connor said the news was "alarming and disturbing for the West Coast, given the amount of hype from Solid Energy and investment in the past year.
+West Coast Tasman MP Damien O'Connor said the news was "alarming and disturbing for the West Coast given the amount of hype from Solid Energy and investment in the past year.
 This is a rapid about-turn".

 - © Fairfax NZ News